SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/bthome_v2_server/README.md

 For more information, please visit [BThome](https://bthome.io/).

-The project aims to implement a Server/Gateway library that facilitates the scanning and discovery of BTHome devices.
+This project aims to implement a Server/Gateway library that facilitates the scanning and discovery of BTHome devices.

 The vision of this development effort is to create a Server/Gateway library that simplifies the process of integrating BTHome devices into IoT setups.
 By enabling users to easily discover, add, and visualize BTHome devices' measured values, we aim to enhance the accessibility and usability of BTHome technology in various IoT projects.